 Brace yourself; some of them are a bit odd.
 Check out our top 5 strange animals of Africa below:

 What do you call something that has the body of a horse, the limbs of a zebra, and the head of a giraffe?
 An Okapi, that’s what you call it!

 Okapi, Okapia johnstoni, is a giraffid artiodactyl mammal native to the Ituri Rainforest, a dense rain forest located in the northeast of the Democratic Republic of the Congo, in Central Africa…[Wikipedia].

-Okapi are beautiful and unusual animals, very wary, and their highly developed hearing alerts them to run when they hear humans in the distance.
-Unlike other herding animals, Okapi prefer to spend their lives in sombre isolation, which isn’t a surprising fact when you think about it.
+Okapi is a beautiful and unusual animal, very wary, and their highly developed hearing alerts them to run when they hear humans in the distance.
+Unlike other herding animals, Okapi prefers to spend their lives in somber isolation, which isn’t a surprising fact when you think about it.